0000mz/rules_pkl/README.md

 # Installation

 ## Prerequisite
-These rules assume you have the [pkl binary installed](https://pkl-lang.org/main/current/pkl-cli/index.html#installation) into on the system.
+These rules assume you have the [pkl binary installed](https://pkl-lang.org/main/current/pkl-cli/index.html#installation) on the system.
 In the future, the pkl tool will be imported and built by bazel.

 ## Install
 ```Starlark file=WORKSPACE